swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 ├ info.json
 ├ toolset.json
 ├ ubuntu_jammy
-│ ├ destination.json
+│ ├ swift-sdk.json
 │ ├ toolset.json
-│ ├ <destination files and directories shared between triples>
+│ ├ <Swift SDK files and directories shared between triples>
 │ ├ aarch64-unknown-linux-gnu
 │ │ ├ toolset.json
-│ │ └ <triple-specific destination files and directories>
+│ │ └ <triple-specific Swift SDK files and directories>
 │ └ x86_64-unknown-linux-gnu
 │   ├ toolset.json
-│   └ <triple-specific destination files and directories>
+│   └ <triple-specific Swift SDK files and directories>
 ├ ubuntu_focal
-│ ├ destination.json
+│ ├ swift-sdk.json
 │ └ x86_64-unknown-linux-gnu
 │   ├ toolset.json
-│   └ <triple-specific destination files and directories>
+│   └ <triple-specific Swift SDK files and directories>
 ├ ubuntu_bionic
 ┆ └┄
 ```

-Here each artifact directory is dedicated to a specific CC destination, while files specific to each triple are placed
+Here each artifact directory is dedicated to a specific Swift SDK, while files specific to each triple are placed
 in `aarch64-unknown-linux-gnu` and `x86_64-unknown-linux-gnu` subdirectories.

-`info.json` bundle manifests at the root of artifact bundles should specify `"type": "crossCompilationDestination"` for
+`info.json` bundle manifests at the root of artifact bundles should specify `"type": "swiftSDK"` for
 corresponding artifacts.
-Artifact identifiers in this manifest file uniquely identify a CC destination, and
+Artifact identifiers in this manifest file uniquely identify a Swift SDK, and
 `supportedTriples` property in `info.json` should contain build-time triples that a given destination supports.
 The rest
 of the properties of bundle manifests introduced in SE-0305 are preserved.